congruence-engine/visualizing-oral-history/README.md

 ### Second iteration
 A proof-of-concept interactive dashboard which allows users to explore a web of automatic-generated topics from the Mines of Memory and visualize the connections of specific sections of the interviews with museum objects from the Snibston Museum.
 In a first visualization, the interviews are represented as bars, each splitted into one section per paragraph.
 Clicking on a bar section activates a side section where the transcription and a suggested matched object from the museum collection is shown.
 In a second visualization, the sentences are represented as dots, which are arranged on the screen based on their similarity, thus allowing the user to manually identify interesting groupings.

-### Third iteration
-An enhanced exploratory Data Visualisation interface which allows to select, filter and view Topics and Entities created from a combination of topic modelling and manual annotations via OpenRefine.
-Further additions are the ability to play the original audio sources (indexed to time-coded metadata) and the opportunity to move between different levels of granularity (‘Overview’, ‘Speech event’, ‘Sentences’), getting a sense of the paralinguistic elements of the conversation (rhythm, pace, pauses).